Flotomate/product_docs/source/patch-management/computer-management.rst

 -  Section-A shows the identity of the Computer.
 It starts with the Computer ID and then the Computer Name.
 It also shows additional information about the Computer.
-You can see the platform, OS details, IP address and hostname of the Computer.
+You can see the platform, OS details, IP address ,hostname of the Computer, Architecture, Remote Office details, Vendor and Domain Name

--  Section-C gives you two tabs to view all related Patches and Deployment Requests:
+-  Section-B gives you two tabs to view all related Patches and Deployment Requests:

    **Patches:**